TousstNicolas/JLC2KiCad_lib/README.md

                         set schematic library name, default is "default_lib" -footprint_lib FOOTPRINT_LIB
-                        set footprint library name, default is "footprint" -logging_level LOGGING_LEVEL
+                        set footprint library name, default is "footprint" -logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         set logging level.
 If DEBUG is used, the debug logs are only written in the log file if the option --log_file is set
   --log_file            use --log_file if you want logs to be written in a file
 ```

-example usage : `python3 JLC2KiCad_lib.py C1337258 C24112 -dir My_lib -schematic_lib My_Schematic_lib --no_footprint`
+Example usage : `JLC2KiCadLib.py C1337258 C24112 -dir My_lib -schematic_lib My_Schematic_lib`

-This example will create the schematic for the two component specified, and will output the schematic in the `./My_lib/Schematic/My_Schematic_lib.lib` file.
+This example will create the schematic, footprint and 3D model for the two components specified, and will output the schematic in the `./My_lib/Schematic/My_Schematic_lib.lib` file, the footprint and 3D model will be created in the `./My_lib/Footprint`.
-The `--no_footprint` is used to disable the footprint generation.

-The JLCPCB part # is found in the part info section of every component is the JLCPCB part library.
+The JLCPCB part # is found in the part info section of every component in the JLCPCB part library.

+By default, the library folder will be created in the execution folder.
+You can specify an absolute path with the -dir option.

 ## Dependencies

-This script relies on KicadModTree framework for the footprints generation.
+This script use the [KicadModTree](https://gitlab.com/kicad/libraries/kicad-footprint-generator) framework to write the footprints.
-You can use `pip install KicadModTree==1.1.2` to install it using pip.

 ## Notes

 * Even so I tested the script on a lot of components, be careful and always check the output footprint and schematic.

 ## License

 Copyright © 2021 TousstNicolas

 The code is released under the MIT license